haskell-org/summer-of-haskell/content/index.md

 This program is open to college students, 18 or older, in most countries.

-This year, we will either organise it under the umbrella of the Google Summer of Code, our run our own program -- depending on whether or not we are selected for the former.
+This year, we will either organise it under the umbrella of the Google Summer of Code, or run our own program -- depending on whether or not we are selected for the former.

 # Call for ideas